 Reason #2: It’s a classic!

-This style of sofa is loved by designers (and bloggers) everywhere.
-It represents classic and casual comfort, and fits almost every design motif.
+This style of sofa represents classic and casual comfort, and fits almost every design motif.
 Once you start looking around, you’ll start noticing these style couches everywhere (in every color).
 Even Chip & JoAnna Gaines use Ektorps in their own home as well as the remodels for their show.

 Reason #3: The base frame is inexpensive

 These couches are SO affordable, and well-made.
-In my case, I was lucky enough to find a floor model that had been suspended over an endcap, so it had never technically been used.
-So my full sized sofa (normally priced at $350) was only $240, which was even less than the loveseat.
+In my case, I was lucky enough to find a floor model so I bought it at a reduced price.
+(Normally priced at $350) — the display was only $240 which was even less than the loveseat.
 The Ikea employee told me that they rotate out their floor models about every 3-4 months.
 So I realize this isn’t the “norm” but just a tip to be on the lookout in the clearance section before you leave.

 Reason #4: Easy to haul and assemble (or reassemble)

 Ikea couches actually come in a couple of boxes.
 In my case, I was able to haul each couch (in my Chevy SUV).
-In the photo below, I’m actually hauling the “floor sample” which came without a box.
+In the photo below, I’m actually hauling the “floor sample” which came without a box, I drove it from Detroit to Cleveland :).
 FYI, my 16-year-old has become an Ikea assembly expert.
 The base frame was very easy to put together, and if we need to move it into tight quarters, we can always disassemble it and reconstruct it in a new space.

 #5: Easy to Clean